gaepdit/air-web/docs/Workflows/Enforcement-workflow.md

 # Enforcement Case Workflow

+Case Files address non-compliance.
+They are linked to a single facility and may be linked to one or more compliance events.
+One or more Enforcement Actions will be issued for a Case File, some of which can be considered to resolve the Case File.
+Once all work on a Case File is complete, it can be closed.

 ## Case File

 * A new Case File can be entered from a Facility or Compliance Event.